Koed00/django-q/docs/admin.rst

 An exception to this are schedules of type :attr:`Schedule.ONCE`.
 Negative repeats for this schedule type will cause it to be deleted from the database.
 This behavior is useful if you have many delayed actions which you do not necessarily need a result for.
 A positive number will keep the ONCE schedule, but it will not run again.

+You can pause a schedule by setting its repeats value to zero.

 .. note::